Organophosphorus chemistry

 Organophosphorus chemistry is the scientific study of the synthesis and properties of organophosphorus compounds, which are organic compounds containing phosphorus.
 They are used primarily in pest control as an alternative to chlorinated hydrocarbons that persist in the environment.
 Some organophosphorus compounds are highly effective insecticides, although some are extremely toxic to humans, including sarin and VX nerve agents.

 Phosphorus, like nitrogen, is in group 15 of the periodic table, and thus phosphorus compounds and nitrogen compounds have many similar properties.
 The definition of organophosphorus compounds is variable, which can lead to confusion.
-In industrial and environmental chemistry, an organophosphorus compound need contain only an organic substituent, but need not have a direct phosphorus-carbon (P-C) bond.
+In industrial and environmental chemistry, an organophosphorus compound need contain only an organic substituent, but need not have a direct phosphorus-carbon (P−C) bond.
 Thus a large proportion of pesticides (e.g., malathion), are often included in this class of compounds.

 Phosphorus can adopt a variety of oxidation states, and it is general to classify organophosphorus compounds based on their being derivatives of phosphorus(V) vs phosphorus(III), which are the predominant classes of compounds.
 In a descriptive but only intermittently used nomenclature, phosphorus compounds are identified by their coordination number σ and their valency λ.
 In this system, a phosphine is a σ3λ3 compound.

 Organophosphorus(V) compounds, main categories

 Phosphate esters and amides

 Phosphate esters have the general structure P(=O)(OR)3 feature P(V).
 Such species are of technological importance as flame retardant agents, and plasticizers.
 Lacking a P−C bond, these compounds are in the technical sense not organophosphorus compounds but esters of phosphoric acid.
 Many derivatives are found in nature, such as phosphatidylcholine.
 Phosphate ester are synthesized by alcoholysis of phosphorus oxychloride.
 A variety of mixed amido-alkoxo derivatives are known, one medically significant example being the anti-cancer drug cyclophosphamide.
 Also derivatives containing the thiophosphoryl group (P=S) include the pesticide malathion.
 The organophosphates prepared on the largest scale are the zinc dithiophosphates, as additives for motor oil.
 Several million kilograms of this coordination complex are produced annually by the reaction of phosphorus pentasulfide with alcohols.

+Phosphoryl thioates are thermodynamically much stabler than thiophosphates, which can rearrange at high temperature or with a catalytic alkylant to the former: